 Once when the king was bathing in the river Tambraparani along with his queen, he saw a conch floating on a lotus flower.
-When he took the conch it turned into a child.
+When he picked up the conch, it turned into a child.
 The king and the queen were very happy and took the child with them as their princess.
 The child was named Rajarajeswari.
-Chamundi went with them as the nurse for the princess.
+Chamundi – who is one of the sapta matrikas – went with them as the nurse for the princess.

-A sage advised the king to once again visit Siva temples and pray for a suitable groom.
-During this pilgrimage, he reached Poovanur, where a siddha approached the king and challenged the princess to a game of chaturangam.
-A game was arranged and the siddha won the game and asked for the princess’ hand, revealing himself to be Lord Siva.
-As he won the game of chaturangam he is called as Chaturanga Vallabha Nathar.
+/A sage advised the king to once again visit Siva temples and pray for a suitable groom.
+During this pilgrimage, he reached Poovanur, where a siddhar approached the king and challenged the princess to a game of chess.
+A game was arranged, and the siddha won the game and asked for the princess’ hand, revealing himself to be Lord Siva, and He married Parvati.
+As he won the game of chaturangam he is named Chaturanga Vallabha Nathar.

 Those affected with asthma are supposed to be cured by praying here to the Lord.
 Chamundi blesses the devotees to be free of their debts and also relief from poisonous bites from insects.
 She also blesses the devotees with the relief from wedding obstacles.

 Phone: 94423 99273

 Note: Some of the pictures below were taken on 1 May 2017, when the temple was being prepared for Kumbabhishekam.
 Others were taken in December 2017.